eslubana/TemporalFeatureAnalysis/README.md

-# TemporalSAEs
+# Temporal Feature Analysis

 Codebase for the paper "Priors in Time: Missing for Language Model Interpretability"

-This repository implements both standard Sparse Autoencoders (SAEs) and Temporal SAEs for language model interpretability.
-Temporal SAEs decompose language model activations into predictable (context-dependent) and novel (per-token) components using attention mechanisms.
+This repository implements both standard Sparse Autoencoders (SAEs) and Temporal Feature Analysis for language model interpretability.
+Temporal Feature Analysis decomposes language model activations into predictable (context-dependent) and novel (per-token) components using attention mechanisms.

 ## Table of Contents